 A Forgotten Blessing

-We are living in turbulent times.
-The situation in the Church seems to worsen with each novel Vatican initiative, with the ongoing barrage of priests’ cancellations, with the proliferation of non-dogmatic pontifical declarations, and with every new episcopal appointment.
-(Case in point: the pro-sodomitical Cardinal Robert McElroy has been named to head the Archdiocese of Washington DC.)
 Clearly, this is a time when we need powerful sacramentals and their accompanying graces and spiritual protection.
 It is a time when we must intensify our prayers and sacrifices, our penance and reparation.[1]

 The Fatima Center encourages all Catholics to receive the Epiphany Home Blessing.
 Ask your priest for this blessing and invite him to come to your home during the Christmas Season, which ends February 2.
 You can download the text of the blessing here.
+(Of course, for the year, one should write 2026.)

 If your priest is unable to come, then the head of the household may administer the blessing (though given the hierarchical and sacramental nature of the Church, such a blessing is less potent).
-Chalk which is blessed on January 6 is required.[2]
-If your parish does not provide such chalk, we have some available at The Fatima Center.
-To request a piece of blessed chalk, fill out the form below or at the end of any one of the associated articles.
-If Epiphany water is available – which must be blessed on January 5th – then use this water to accompany the ritual blessing.
-Otherwise, we suggest you use simple Holy Water.
+As already mentioned,chalk which is blessed on January 6 is required.[2]

 Epiphany Blessing – Short History

 It is said that the early Christians who attended Holy Mass in the Catacombs of Rome, Italy were given instructions on how to bless their homes using Blessed Chalk and Holy Water for the rooms.
-In order to invoke the blessing of The Three Kings, whose entrance into the home of the Holy Family we commemorate on the Feast of the Epiphany, their initials are inscribed, either by a priest or by the head of the household.
+In order to invoke the blessing of the Three Kings, whose entrance into the home of the Holy Family we commemorate on the Feast of the Epiphany, their initials are inscribed, either by a priest or by the head of the household.
 This is done on the inside, middle of the top of the doors leading to the outside.
-Incense can also be burned in remembrance of the incense offered by The Three Kings.
+Incense can also be burned in remembrance of the incense offered by the Three Kings.

-These details are recorded in John of Hildesheim’s book, The Story of The Three Kings (14th Century).
-This medieval manuscript provides the fascinating tradition of the three magi.
+These details are recorded in John of Hildesheim’s book, The Story of the Three Kings (14th Century).
+This medieval manuscript provides the fascinating tradition of the three Magi.
 People often wonder, how do we know there were three wise men and how do we know their names, as these details are not provided in Sacred Scripture.
-However, Catholics know that the vast majority of our beliefs are handed-on as part of venerable tradition.
-For example, the three magi were baptized by St. Thomas the Apostle, and then ordained priests and consecrated bishops.
+However, Catholics know that the vast majority of our beliefs are handed on as part of venerable tradition.
+For example, the three Magi were baptized by St. Thomas the Apostle, and then ordained priests and consecrated bishops.
 The three of them lived for nearly a century.
 Tradition also records what happened to their three gifts.[3]

 An audio narration of this captive story is available through the St. Vincent Ferrer Foundation.